 Submitted or Under Review

-We study the natural extensions of blocking and anti-blocking polyhedra to arbitrary dimensions and give sufficient conditions for complementary slackness and integrality of extreme points.
+We study the natural extensions of packing and covering polyhedra to arbitrary dimensions and give sufficient conditions for complementary slackness and integrality of extreme points.

 We propose an infinite linear programming model for long-term workforce planning of a single worker type, e.g. nurses, in a large health care system.
 We give a series of conditions a system of this kind should satisfy, and use them to prove the optimality of a natural lookahead policy.